 By adding an additional step to this workflow, we’ll need to make changes to a thing.

-The thing we’ll want to change is the parent groups tiers, creators, list of supporters - adding to it the current user.
+The thing we’ll want to change is the parent groups tiers’ creators’ list of supporters — adding to it the current user.

-Bubble No Code Patreon Clone Tier Workflow
+Bubble No Code Patreon Clone Tier Workflow - add data to current user.

-We’ll then replicate this step, only this time, we’ll make changes to the current user, adding their parent groups tiers, creator to their list of their supporting users.
+We’ll then replicate this step, only this time, we’ll make changes to the current user, adding their parent groups tiers’ creator to their list of their supporting users.

-Bubble No Code Patreon Clone Tier Workflow
+Bubble No Code Patreon Clone Tier Workflow - changes to current user.

-Searching for creators
+Search for creators

 After finishing the core features on our creator profiles, we’ll head back to our home page and build a function that allows users to discover new creators across the platform.
 This can be achieved by adding a search function to our home page.